-Following the conclusion of the pre-discharge meeting, the LNG Carrier's Master and the FSRU Terminal Representative are required to complete and sign a Notice of Readiness to discharge.
-This notice should explicitly indicate the time and date when the LNG Carrier was prepared to initiate the discharge of cargo, along with providing information on the status of the cargo tanks.
+Following the conclusion of the pre-discharge meeting, the LNGC's Master and an FSRU Terminal Representative (usually one of the C/O of the FSRU) are required to complete and sign a Notice of Readiness to discharge.
+This notice should explicitly indicate the time and date when the LNGC was prepared to initiate the discharge of cargo, along with providing information on the status of the cargo tanks.